 It is very important for students to be aware of the sections and types of questions on the SSAT.
 These are identical for both paper- and computer-based SSATs.
 Using The Official Guide to the SSAT or online practice, both available through your account, are great ways to do this.
 It is important to note that the computer interface for online practice and the computer-based SSAT do vary.

 How many times can my student take the computer-based SSAT at a Prometric test center?

 The computer-based SSAT at Prometric test centers will initially be offered to families who are looking to reschedule their existing paper-based registration from the 2019–2020 testing season (August 1, 2019 to July 31, 2020).
 Students will be limited to a maximum of one test during this period.

-If you had cancelled your existing 2019–2020 registration or were not registered and need testing during this period, please contact customer service at email@example.com for more information.
+If you had canceled your existing 2019–2020 registration or were not registered and need testing during this period, please contact customer service at firstname.lastname@example.org for more information.

 During the 2020–2021 academic year, students will be able to take the computer-based SSAT at Prometric up to two times.
 It is important to note that there may be situations where a student’s ability to test at a Prometric test center is limited.

 What if my student no longer wishes to take the computer-based SSAT?